highchloride/Aftermath/README.md

 # Aftermath

 Messing about with Python and Pygame.
-Sloppily building elements of a classic 2d rpg.
+Sloppily building elements of a 90s-era crpg.